 Is acorn squash healthy?

 YES!
-Acorn squash has a vibrant color and is filled with nutrients like vitamin C, B vitamins, antioxidants and it's brimming with fiber.
+Acorn squash has a vibrant color and is filled with nutrients like vitamin C, B vitamins, and antioxidants and it's brimming with fiber.
 It's also a low-calorie food and when made this way without a bunch of butter and sugar it is super healthy for you.
 The squash has a naturally sweet flavor and doesn't need all of that stuff.

-More Squash Recipes You'll Love
+More Winter Squash Recipes to Try:

 - Crock Pot Butternut Squash Soup